WrappedUsername/Ethernaut/contracts/Level 1/README.md

 ## 🩺 How can we fix this vulnerablity in the victim contract?

-- I would create more robust require statements, inside a seperate named function for receiving tokens how I prefer,
+- I would create more robust require statements, inside a seperate named function for receiving tokens designed to work how I prefer,
+- I would use all available libraries and best practices that I could.
+- I would test all modifications and functions/transactions/events for bugs before deployment to production/mainnet.

 ```Solidity